camunda-community-hub/zeebe-test-container/README.md

 If you wish to incubate a new feature, or if you're unsure about a new API type/method, please use the `EXPERIMENTAL` status for it.
 This will give us flexibility to test out new features and change them easily if we realize they need to be adapted.

+Note that this only applies to the `core/` module.
+All other modules are currently considered implementation details, and are not released anyway.

 ## Report issues or contact developers